kapoordcu/ecb-exchange-service/ReadME.md

 3)  usD, USD, Usd ---> all are treated as USD
 4)  The graphical chart only shows the currency graph against Euro, Since ECB assumes euro as base currency

-# DOCKER CONTEXT
+# DOCKER COMPOSE

-### A. Using Dockerfile
+The docker command to run in A or B is same, only docker file differs

+    i) docker-compose up
+    ii) docker-compose ps --> will give the IP address assigner by docker to your application ii) Access the application on http://localhost:32768/swagger-ui.html

+### A (Make sure artifact exists in your local machine under target/)
-a)  Use your machine to build the application (using mvn clean package)
+a)  Use your Local machine to build the application (using mvn package)
 b)  Use Docker to run the application

-Steps

-    i) mvn clean package [ This will make a jar artifact in target folder] ii)  docker build -t {MY_IMAGE_TAG} .
-[This will build the docker image using Dockerfile] iii) docker run -p 8080:8080 {MY_IMAGE_TAG}
+Dockerfile for A

+    FROM openjdk:10-jre-slim
+    COPY ./target/ecb-exchange-service-0.0.1-SNAPSHOT.jar /usr/src/ecb.jar
+    WORKDIR /usr/src
+    EXPOSE 50590
+    CMD ["java", "-jar", "ecb.jar"]

+### B

+a)  Use Docker machine to build the application
-    iv) Access the application on http://localhost:8080/swagger-ui.html
+b)  Use Docker to run the application

-### B. Docker Compose - A Cake walk
-docker-compose.yml is provided in the project

-    i) Run 'docker-compose up' [It will expose the container’s port to the host in a port which we can find using docker-compose ps which will give output like 0.0.0.0:32768->8080/tcp ] ii) Access the application on http://localhost:32768/swagger-ui.html
+Dockerfile for B

+    FROM maven:3.5.4-jdk-10-slim
+    WORKDIR /usr/src/ecb
+    COPY . /usr/src/ecb
+    RUN mvn package

+    WORKDIR /usr/src/ecb
+    RUN cp /usr/src/ecb/target/*.jar ./ecb.jar
+    EXPOSE 8080
+    CMD ["java", "-jar", "ecb.jar"]